 Mowing

 Mow slightly lower than you would in the fall.
-This would allow your grass to be dense and be better off in fighting weeds.
+This would allow your grass to be dense and better off fighting weeds.

 Mow at a height of 2-3 inches.